squareweave/slv-tensorflow-demo/README.md

-# 👾 Emoji Scavenger Hunt 👾
+# 👾 SLV TensorFlow Demo 👾

-Emoji Scavenger Hunt is an experimental web based game that makes use of TensorFlow.js to identify objects seen by your webcam or mobile camera in the browser.
+This is an experimental web based game that makes use of TensorFlow.js to identify objects seen by your webcam or mobile camera in the browser.
 We show you emojis 🍌 ⏰ ☕️ 📱 and you have to find those objects in the real world before your timer runs out 🏆 👍.

 Learn more about the experiment and try it for yourself at [g.co/emojiscavengerhunt](http://g.co/emojiscavengerhunt)